-The district places an emphasis on positive relationships.
-We understand the high school years can be very challenging emotionally as well as educationally.
-When a student makes a positive connection with an adult, their opportunity of academic success will increase.
-Our goal is to make a connection with every student, every day.
+The district places an emphasis on positive relationships, diversity, and inclusion.
+We understand the high school years can be very challenging, emotionally as well as educationally.
+When a student makes a positive connection with an adult, their sense of belongingness increases as well as their opportunity of academic success.
+Our goal is to provide opportunities for all students.
+We are committed to recognize diversity and to make a connection with every student, every day.